Skip to main content

 Deploy Workload

-Monitor Application
+Step 4: Monitor Application Status

-Open Kubectl Terminal to verify workload status.
+1. Open Kubectl Terminal from the cluster to monitor workload status.

 info